The price of any dental procedure depends on a variety of factors.

 America spends more on health care than any other country in the world.

-Many seniors (through Medicare) and low-income individuals (through Medicaid) depend on the government to help with these costs.
+Many seniors (through Medicare dental plans) and low-income individuals (through Medicaid) depend on the government to help with these costs.
 Unfortunately, dental health is largely undervalued.

 For instance, Medicare only helps with dental expenses related to an emergency.
 Therefore, it is highly unlikely that Medicare will help you pay for a dental crown.